Spleen problems and spleen removal

 - for children under the age of 16

-- for the first two years after your spleen is removed
+- for the first 2 years after your spleen is removed

 - if your immune system doesn’t work properly